residual functional capacity forms and assessments

 How the SSA Determines Your Residual Functional Capacity If Your Doctor Doesn’t Fill Out Those Forms

-The reason for having a medical consultant and disability claims examiner complete your RFC assessment at DDS is pretty straightforward.
-No judge or disability claims examiner can tell what each claimant’s abilities are based on medical records alone.
-Judges and claim examiners aren’t doctors, so the SSA asks a DDS medical consultant to determine your residual functional capacity.
-Once that RFC assessment’s complete, the SSA’s disability claims examiner or judge can either approve or deny your benefits application.
+The reason a DDS medical consultant and claims examiner complete your RFC assessment together is pretty straightforward.
+No judge or claims examiner can tell whether you can work or not from looking at medical records.
+They aren’t doctors, so the SSA assigns two people with the right experience to determine your residual functional capacity.
+Once that’s complete, the SSA’s claims examiner or a judge can approve or deny your disability claim.

 RFC Form #1: Measuring Your Physical Limitations

-• Understand, remember, and follow instructions
+• Understand, remember, and follow spoken instructions

 • Meet scheduled deadlines